Русский

 Removal of vaginal papillomas (condylomas) involves the absence of intimacy for several weeks.
 If you do not wait the prescribed time, the resulting wounds will not have time to recover, which will subsequently cause pain during sexual intercourse.

 After removal of papillomas, sex is allowed as soon as the analysis confirms a decrease in HPV activity.
 In addition, the patient and his partner must have good immunity.
-Is it possible to have sex with HPV and is it dangerous for partners?

 How reliable is the protection of a condom?